+Management of The Wellspring Alliance for Families, Inc. is responsible for establishing and maintaining effective internal control over financial reporting.
 In planning and performing our audit, we considered The Wellspring Alliance for Families, Inc.'s internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of The Wellspring Alliance for Families, Inc.'s internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of The Wellspring Alliance for Families, Inc.'s internal control over financial reporting.
+Inc.'s internal control over financial reporting.